My Pick Of DOS GUIs

 https://www.digibarn.com/collections/screenshots/

-Finally - if you're thinking of writing a GUI, first read ToastyTech's guide to GUI design by clicking here.
+Finally - if you're thinking of writing a GUI, first read ToastyTech's guide to good GUI design by clicking here.

 Kind regards,